hyphacoop/RooLLM/README.md

 ```bash
 npm run start
 ```
+### Folder and File Structure

+Here’s an overview of the main folders and files in the project:

+- **`frontend/`**: Contains the web interface for interacting with RooLLM.
+This folder includes all the client-side code for the user-facing application.

+- **`backend/`**: Exposes the RooLLM API to the frontend.
+This folder contains server-side code that handles requests and communicates with the core logic.

+- **`tools/`**: Includes tool calls

+- **`roollm.py`**: The core logic of the project.
+This file handles LLM instantiation and the main functionality of RooLLM.

 This will start the project and open a new browser window with the RooLLM client.
+If your browser doesn't open automatically, you can access the web interface at http://localhost:8080/ once it is running.

 ### Run the project locally

-To run the project locally, install ollama and run the model yourself.
+To run the project entirely locally, [install ollama](https://ollama.com/download) and run the model yourself.

 ```bash
 ollama run hermes3